Computing the cohomology of constructible \'etale sheaves on curves: Algorithmic aspects

 For the moment, this is nothing more than wishful thinking: all existing algorithms to compute $\HH^1(V,\mu_\ell)$, even for projective curves, have complexity exponential either in $\log(q)$ or in the genus of $V$.
 However, there is some hope.
 Harvey's algorithm \cite[Th.
 1]{harvey}, which computes the zeta function of hyperelliptic curves, reaches an average polynomial-time complexity.
-Combined with Couveignes' algorithm, this allows for an average polynomial-time complexity for the computation of $\HH^1(V,\mu_\ell)(\FF_Q)$ in the case where $V$ is a (projective) hyperelliptic curve.
+Combined with Couveignes' algorithm and \Cref{subsec:ffieldcoh}, this allows for an average polynomial-time complexity for the computation of $\HH^1(V,\mu_\ell)(\FF_Q)$ in the case where $V$ is an open subset of a hyperelliptic curve.